Achilles75/Project2_GBT/README.md

 python tests/test_model.py
 ```

-## Are there specific inputs your model has trouble with?
+## Are there specific inputs your model has trouble with ?

 - Highly imbalanced data may reduce recall without tuning.
 - Noisy or irrelevant features may lead to overfitting if trees are deep.